 The Neuro/Stroke unit plays an integral role with The Advanced Comprehensive Stroke Center at The University of Tennessee Medical Center and has been recognized as an American Stroke Association /American Heart Association Performance Achievement Award winner annually since 2008.
 Since 2011, the Stroke Center team has earned the Get With the Guidelines Gold Plus Performance Award annually since 2011.

-The Pulmonary Medicine Unit is a 30-bed acute care nursing unit located on the 9th floor of the East tower.
+The Pulmonary Medicine Unit is a 30-bed acute care nursing unit located on the 9th floor of the West tower.
 The unit fosters a collaborative multidisciplinary team approach to provide exceptional care for patients with respiratory/pulmonary disorders.
 This specialty team consists of pulmonary physicians, nurses with a passion for patient care specific to pulmonary disease processes, a clinical nurse specialist, pharmacist, unit-based respiratory therapists, dieticians, case manager, pulmonary rehabilitation specialists, physical therapists, nursing assistants, health unit coordinators, and a nurse manager.
 The team members are committed to maintaining optimal patient outcomes while maximizing the educational benefit of a teaching hospital.

 The patient population consists of patients with respiratory diseases such as COPD, asthma, cystic fibrosis, pulmonary hypertension, and pneumonia.
 The unit is and integral part of the Heart Lung Vascular Institute contributing to the only adult Cystic Fibrosis Center in the region and a leading Pulmonary Hypertension Clinic.
 These patients are care for using the latest treatment therapies by pulmonologists, hospitalists, along with Internal Medicine and Family Practice residents under the direction of medical staff dedicated to teaching and research.